graphql/graphql-spec/spec/Section 6 -- Execution.md

 ```

 When subsections contain a `@stream` or `@defer` directive, these subsections
 are no longer required to execute serially.
-Exeuction of the deferred or
+Execution of the deferred or
 streamed sections of the subsection may be executed in parallel, as defined in
 {ExecuteStreamField} and {ExecuteDeferredFragment}.